Physical Therapy Near Me

 - Exercise balls.
 These help to develop core strength and balance.
 Initially, the patient is encouraged to try balancing while sitting;

 - Ultrasound.
-This may be used to facilitate healing and increasing blood flow by warming muscles and tendons;
+This may be used to facilitate healing and increase blood flow by warming muscles and tendons;

 - Hydrotherapy.
 This is the process of utilizing warm or cold water for pain management.